PlanetaryRobotics/IrisRoverPackage/Apps/GroundSoftware/out/docs/IrisBackendv3/transceiver/transceiver.md

 transceiver classes.

 TODO: Handle setting `rover_ack` for `UplinkedPayload`s.
-TODO: Handle multi-packet unpackings like `FileBlockPayload`s.
-^ Do all this at the `Transceiver` level (not in subclasses) so all subclasses benefit from the impl.

 TODO: Handle auto-updating of seq-num (maybe this needs to work across Transceivers?)